Tag Archives: 508(c)(1)(A)

 Church Internal Revenue Code § 508(c)(1)(A) Tax Exempt Status

-Notice that the above says, churches that meet the requirements of § 501(c)(3) are automatically considered tax exempt and are not required to apply for and obtain recognition of tax-exempt status from the IRS.”
-This is from IRS publications given below and is the correct position.
-Thus, the answer to the question of whether a church is automatically tax exempt is “No.” If the church does not meet the requirements of 501(c)(3) that church is not “tax exempt.”
+Notice that the above featured image, taken from IRS publications given below, says, churches that meet the requirements of § 501(c)(3) are automatically considered tax exempt and are not required to apply for and obtain recognition of tax-exempt status from the IRS.”
+This is the correct position.

 Furthermore, according to principles in the Word of God, church tax exempt status is spiritual fornication since she has submitted herself to man’s law, become a temporal legal – as opposed to spiritual eternal only – entity, and chosen to submit to an authority other than the Lord Jesus Christ as to many church matters.
-A church can choose to remain under Christ only as a eternal spiritual organism as opposed to a temporal earthy organizaion.
-In America, the First Amendment and corresponding state constitutional provisions protect this choice from persecution.
-The essay below, and other essays, articles, and books on this website explain these matters more comprehensively.

 Ignorance, and especially willful ignorance, is no excuse for dishonoring our Lord.